The Bankrate promise

 Housing inventory and new construction

 Supply and demand are two simple factors that influence the price of all goods and services.
 If more people want a thing, prices rise.
-If more of that thing becomes available, prices fall.
+But, as more of that thing becomes available, prices fall.

 Housing inventory can be impacted by many factors.
-New construction is pretty much the only way to add more supply to the housing market.
+New construction is the primary way to add more supply to the existing housing market.
 However, new construction can be slowed by rising labor and materials costs.
 Rising interest rates and falling home prices also slow down construction, which limits supply increases in the housing market.
+Supply-chain issues, as we saw during the height of the pandemic, can also cause problems.

 “Housing construction is not increasing at the level needed to combat the shortage,” says Waddell.
 “Interest rates could remain at this level for a while, and a buyer will not see a benefit to waiting to purchase a property solely to wait for a decreased rate.”

-Politics can also play a role in housing construction, with zoning restricting the construction of things like apartments that can create additional housing supply.
+Politics can also play a role in housing construction, with zoning restricting the construction of things like apartments and condo complexes that can create additional housing supply.
 In recent years, large investors have bought up properties to turn them into rentals, further constricting the supply of homes for people to buy.

 It’s rare for housing markets to experience significant increases in supply.
 Population growth and other factors naturally lead to larger increases in demand than supply.

-“Higher rates do put a strain on lower-middle class borrowers because of the higher payments, but the slowdown has also made it possible in some cases for those same buyers to get closing costs covered and get offers accepted with the contingency of selling their current home.
-We have also seen an uptick in VA and FHA offers being accepted, whereas in the more competitive environment, these offers were often snubbed by sellers,” he says.
+“Higher rates do put a strain on lower-middle class borrowers because of the higher payments,” Bellas says.
+“But the slowdown has also made it possible, in some cases, for those same buyers to get closing costs covered and get offers accepted with the contingency of selling their current home.
+We have also seen an uptick in VA and FHA offers being accepted, whereas in the more competitive environment, these offers were often snubbed by sellers.”

 Given current conditions, what’s next?

 Predicting the future of the real estate market is difficult even for the experts.
-No one really knows how things are going to change in the future.
+No one really knows how things are going to change in the future, but there are plenty of educated guesses as to what 2023 will bring.

-Some believe that rising rates and an economic slowdown will force prices to fall.
-Others insist that inflation and reduced housing supply caused by a slowdown in new construction and institutional investors buying inventory will lead to prices holding steady or continuing to rise.
+Some believe that stubbornly high rates and an economic slowdown will force home prices to fall.
+Others insist that inflation and inadequate housing supply will lead to prices holding steady or continuing to rise.
+And if the nation does fall into a recession, as many fear, the housing market’s struggles may become even more pronounced.

 Find a trusted real estate agent